A brand is remembered for a high-quality product, excellent service, fine care and most importantly a strong brand identity.

 - A brand identity helps you to differentiate your business from the competition and appropriately position your brand.

 - An effective brand identity can help to build customer loyalty and trust in a brand since it allows customers to make a connection between a product and the company.

 - Strong identities make employees proud and it also gives customers a sense of ownership.

-Being a part of brand strategy, identity plays a vital role in defining what brand stands for.
+Being a part of brand strategy, identity plays a vital role in defining what a brand stands for.